Why Get Project Management Certification?

 But, unlike the Wizard of Oz, where the diploma was simply handed over, the CAPM®, PMP® or PgMP® accreditations involve some serious study and an exam.
 For some people that exam is a bridge too far.
 If you are married, with children and a dog, there is little time to catch your breath, let alone put in some serious study time at home.
 So how can you get your project management certification without doing an exam?

-Velopi has considered this scenario and we have teamed up with Quality and Qualifications Ireland (QQI - formally FETAC) and have become an Approved Training Provider for its Level 6 Component Certificate in Project Management (6N4090).
+Velopi has considered this scenario and we have teamed up with Quality and Qualifications Ireland (QQI - formerly FETAC) and have become an Approved Training Provider for its Level 6 Component Certificate in Project Management (6N4090).
 While this involves taking a course, the student is assessed in terms of a portfolio of work, rather than on a written exam.

 Velopi has offered this project management certification option to many companies so that their Project Managers can be trained up together in the same way.
 They then apply what was learned to their next projects and present a portfolio of project management artefacts to show how they have managed these projects.
 They also include a description of the project, what they learned from the course and how they applied these lessons to their work.